map of IDRC driver training locations in New Jersey

 Are there any 48 hour "lock in" IDRC Programs?

 There are several 48 hour "lock-in" IDRC programs offered in New Jersey, where attendees attend one continuous 48 hour session on-site (locked inside, with no exceptions) instead of multiple 12 hour sessions.
-The 48 hour program availability is being revised starting in 2023.
+The 48 hour program availability was revised in 2023.
 There used to be 3 regional programs for Northern, Central, and Southern New Jersey counties.
-Currently (start of 2023) there is one larger 48 hour IDRC program serving the majority of counties, one dedicated to Passaic County residents only, and one dedicated to Atlantic County residents only.
+Currently there is one larger 48 hour IDRC program serving the majority of counties, one dedicated to Passaic County residents only, and one dedicated to Atlantic County residents only.
 Each has restrictions and rules, so please check the listings carefully, and contact the 48 hour IDRC program managers directly via the phone numbers listed.

 Is some information published here outdated?